rtivadar/aath0.github.io/menu/about.md

 Update this information - give credit to LeNPaul - link his github and Lagrange theme - say thanks.

+include some difficulties I had & how fixed

 This theme is completely free and open source software.
 You may use it however you want, as it is distributed under the [MIT License](http://choosealicense.com/licenses/mit/).
 If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=My%question%about%Lagrange%is:%&amp;via=paululele), or [file a GitHub issue](https://github.com/lenpaul/lagrange/issues/new).